slevithan/oniguruma-to-es/README.md

 The returned `flags` (as well as the `pattern`, of course) might be different than those provided, as a result of the emulation process.
 The returned `pattern`, `flags`, and `strategy` can be provided as arguments to the `EmulatedRegExp` constructor to produce the same result as `toRegExp`.

 If the only keys returned are `pattern` and `flags`, they can optionally be provided to JavaScript's `RegExp` constructor instead.
-Setting option `avoidSubclass` to `true` ensures that this is always the case, and any patterns that rely on `EmulatedRegExp`'s additional handling for emulation throw an error.
+Setting option `avoidSubclass` to `true` ensures that this is always the case, by throwing an error for any patterns that rely on `EmulatedRegExp`'s additional handling.

 ### `toOnigurumaAst`

-Generates an Oniguruma AST from an Oniguruma pattern.
+Returns an Oniguruma AST generated from an Oniguruma pattern.

 ```ts
 function toOnigurumaAst(